Rafase282/MyFCCWiki/Back-End-Development-Certification/Git/Lesson-Save-your-Code-Revisions-Forever-with-Git.md

 `$ git config --global user.email "[youremail@example.com](mailto:youremail@example.com)"`

+You can check what your name or email is set to by following these commands:

+`$ git config --global user.email`

+`$ git config --global user.name`

 # Create a local repository
 A **repository** is essentially a project.
 You can imagine it as a project's folder with all the related files inside of it.
 In fact, that's what it will look like on your computer anyways.